 Games peaked in 2021 and flatlined.
 Apps kept compounding.
-Subscriptions, which seemed like a novelty in 2018, became the dominant business model for cloud storage, language learning, and now AI.
+Subscriptions, which seemed like a novelty in 2018, became the dominant mobile monetization model for cloud storage, language learning, and now AI.

-Generative AI was the biggest contributor.
+Generative AI was the biggest contributor to consumer spending on mobile apps.
 The category added $3.5 billion in IAP revenue in 2025, more than Movies & TV ($2.2B) or Social Media ($2.1B).
 It went from near-zero in 2022 to the top growth category in three years.

 GenAI apps went from 50 million downloads in 2021 to 1.45 billion in 2024.
 Revenue jumped from essentially nothing to $1.25 billion.
 ChatGPT alone accounts for 40% of the category’s consumer spend.
 This is just in-app purchases and does not count subscriptions billed outside the app store or enterprise contracts.